 Firstly, I want to thank Ross over at Paid Insights, who gave us some great advice on helping us speed up Wallet Squirrel.
 Though I did not use every plugin he recommended, he did point me in the right direction.
 For this advice, we are very grateful for.

 If you have not checked out his site, please do.
 He is an expert in paid search campaigns.
 Whether you are looking to get started on your first or 50th campaign I would look into his services.
 Plus, he has an awesome podcast so you can learn more about the PPC (Pay Per Click) and AdWords world.

 We used to host Wallet Squirrel on iPage but were tired of the poor performance of their servers.
 The lack of website performance and slow page load times helped us make the decision to move over to Bluehost.
 The new hosting service provided a great package that took care of several items on our list.

-Firstly, they offered high performance servers that would help improve our overall page load time.
-Improving those load times, improves user experience.
+Firstly, they offered high-performance servers that would help improve our overall page load time.
+Improving those load times improves the user experience.
 With the short attention spans of our society, your website needs to load quickly.
 If the page load time is high then you are most likely to lose visitors not willing to deal with the poor website performance.

-Secondly, the Bluehost package we chose, the Pro Package, came with a SSL certificate.
+Secondly, the Bluehost package we chose, the Pro Package, came with an SSL certificate.
 Now, the SSL certificate does not help out with the overall website performance.
-What it does do, is increase the our SEO rankings with Google.
+What it does do, is increase our SEO rankings with Google.

 Thirdly, we were also able to get a dedicated IP address.
 This is another item that does not decrease the page load time of Wallet Squirrel.
 But Google does look fondly on dedicated IP addresses.
 I am not fully sure why but it is nice to have that helping us out with rankings as well.